 You have noticed that the router bit did not cut all they way down the side of the body.
-This is because a bit long enough to accomplish that in one pass, and a router powerful enough to accomplish it would set you back another \$400.00.
+See #1 below.
+This is because the bit to accomplish that in one pass, and a router powerful enough to accomplish it would set you back another \$400.00.
 For 20 bux you got a bit with a ball bearing on the bottom.